llaoj/pvm/README.md

 # pvm

-A fast and simple PHP version manager
+A `brew-based` fast and simple PHP version manager

 ```
 USAGE: